odit-bit/cloudfs/readme.md

-demo project web-based app file storage
+# Demo implementation of distributed file storage

 the architecture is rather simple , it use postgres for store user account and minio for blob store